miqyd0104/Layoffs-Data-Cleaning-in-MySQL-Project/README.md

 ## Project Overview
 This project focuses on cleaning and preparing a real-world layoffs dataset using MySQL.

-The dataset contains information about company layoffs worldwide, including:
-- Company names
-- Industries
-- Total layoffs
-- Percentage laid off
-- Dates
-- Funding raised
+The dataset contains approximately 2,361 records of global company layoffs, including company names, industries, total layoffs, funding raised, and dates.

 ## Objectives
 - Remove duplicate records